MarcialRosales/jedisLoadTest/README.md

 Number of unique keys generated as the result of invoking the above command: times * entryCount * concurrentProducers

-Additional parameters:
+Additional parameters:<br>
-parameterName:defaultValue
+parameterName:defaultValue<br>

+redis:localhost       location of redis server  <br>
+poolSize:10           number of connections allowed in the pool<br>
+concurrentProducers:1<br>
+times:1<br>
-redis:localhost       location of redis server poolSize:10           number of connections allowed in the pool concurrentProducers:1 times:1 abortAfterNMin:5      abort the test if it does not finish in less than 5 minutes workflowTimes:10
+abortAfterNMin:5      abort the test if it does not finish in less than 5 minutes<br>
-entryCount:2          number of keys fieldCount:10         number of fields per key dataLength:100        field´s value lenght in bytes expiryInSec:120       expiry time in seconds for the keys cmdStrategy:single    single uses hget/hset , multiple uses hmget/hmset thresholdMsec:100     track how many commands executed over 100msec.
+workflowTimes:10     <br>
+entryCount:2          number of keys<br>
+fieldCount:10         number of fields per key<br>
+dataLength:100        field´s value lenght in bytes<br>
+expiryInSec:120       expiry time in seconds for the keys<br>
+cmdStrategy:single    single uses hget/hset , multiple uses hmget/hmset<br>
+thresholdMsec:100     track how many commands executed over 100msec.<br>